 How can I repair damaged hair?
 It’s a question we’ve all asked.
-Whether it was after a bad at home bleaching, an amazingly sunny (but hair hating) holiday or straightening hair whilst it’s still a little damp (please no), hair damage happens to even the most careful of us.
+Whether it’s from too much bleaching or excessive use of styling tools, hair damage happens to even the most careful of us.
 If your hair’s reaching breaking point, see our guide below on how you can repair damaged hair and restore it to its former glory.

-How to tell I if I have damaged hair?
+How to tell if I have damaged hair?

-The most obvious sign of damage, split ends.
-A quick test, take a bit of your hair and gently twist it.
+The most obvious sign of damage is split ends.
+A quick test, take a bit of your hair, and gently twist it.
 Take a look at the very end of the strands.
 If the ends are split in two (or more, eek!), your hair is damaged.

 Dry hair isn’t always damaged, but damaged hair is always dry.
 Damaged cuticles are unable to hold in moisture, so if your hair looks dry no matter how many deep treatments you put it through, your suffering with damaged hair.

 Every hair strand has a little stretch to it before it snaps.
 For those of you with damaged hair, your strands are a lot less than a healthy, therefore lack this elasticity.
 Meaning, if your hair snaps very easily, it is likely that it is damaged.

 Sleek, smooth, and shiny hair has sleek, smooth, and shiny cuticles.
 When your hair is damaged, these cuticles become rough, causing hair to tangle and knot.
 The dryness of damaged hair makes it hard to get these tangles out, leading to breakage…